 More Inexpensive Gift Ideas

-The most important thing to remember when shopping for kids is that love to kids is equal to time.
+The most important thing to remember when shopping for children is that love to them is equal to time.
 They don’t want the most expensive gift out there, and they don’t want cheap toys that’ll break within 10 minutes of playing with them.
-They want YOU.
-They want to know they are delighted in by YOU.
-Here are some ideas that won’t cost a lot, and will give you more time to make memories that kids will treasure for years to come.
-Remember, sometimes inexpensive gifts are the perfect way to show your kids you care.
+Here are some ideas that won’t cost a lot, and will give you more time to make memories you both will treasure for years to come.
+Remember, sometimes inexpensive gifts turn out to be the best ones.

 Picture Books

-Give a picture book you loved as a kid, or give one of your kids’ favorite books to a niece or nephew.
+Give a picture book you loved as a child, or give one of your child’s favorite books to a niece or nephew.
 To make it more meaningful, think of an activity to go with it.
-If you give the book, If You Give a Moose a Muffin, make muffins together.
-Remember- kids just want time with you, and this is a great way to give a small gift while making memories they will treasure forever.
+If you give the book, If You Give a Moose a Muffin, make muffins together!

 Need ideas?
 Check out our favorite books: